arthurbrenno/simpletron-machine-language/README.md

 ## Contributing

 Pull requests are always welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Thanks a lot.

 ## License